Interested in Becoming a Taylor Police Officer?

 No Experience?
 No Problem!

 Notice of Civil Service Examination for Police Officers

-The Police Officer protects the City’s residents and property by striving to promote voluntary compliance to laws and ordinances through the use of enforcement, public education and role modeling.
+The Police Officer protects the City's residents and property by striving to promote voluntary compliance to laws and ordinances through the use of enforcement, public education and role modeling.
 All applicants must meet the MINIMUM ELIGIBILITY REQUIREMENTS FOR POLICE OFFICERS outlined by the Local Government Code Civil Service Chapter 143.
-Eligible candidates desiring to take this entrance examination shall submit their application packet to the Human Resources Department by Wednesday, April 17, 2019, 5:00 p.m.
-Failure to return the application packet by the above date shall render the candidate ineligible to take the examination.
+Eligible candidates desiring to take this entrance examination shall submit their application on-line by Monday, April 20, 2020.
+Failure to complete the on-line application by the above date shall render the candidate ineligible to take the examination.

 Taylor Public Library

 Closing Date to return completed application on-line is Monday, April 20, 2020.

 Click here for complete instructions for the Police Entrance Exam Packet.